readthedocs/readthedocs.org/docs/faq.rst

 In ``docs/requirements.txt``::

-    # path to the folder containing setup.py relative to the project root
+    # path to the directory containing setup.py relative to the project root
     -e .

 In ``conda``'s environment files (``docs/environment.yml``), use::

-    # path to the folder containing setup.py relative to the environment file
+    # path to the directory containing setup.py relative to the environment file
     -e ..